 The Company may be subject to litigation, penalties or fines resulting from its business.
 These potential impacts are mitigated from their inception, by complying with relevant regulations.
-The principal litigation and sanctioning procedures currently underway involving the Company or its subsidiaries are described in Note 28 to the consolidated financial statements.
+The principal litigation and sanctioning procedures currently underway involving the Company or its subsidiaries are described in Note 29 to the consolidated financial statements.

-The Company's main businesses are regulated by the Superintendence of Electricity and Fuels (SEC) in Chile, the Regulatory Commission of Energy and Gas (CREG) in Colombia, and the Ministry of Energy and Mines and the Energy and Mines Investment Regulator (Osinergmin) in Peru, which ensure compliance with the laws, decrees, rules, memorandum and resolutions that govern the activity.
+The Company's main businesses are regulated by the Superintendence of Electricity and Fuels (SEC) in Chile, the Ministry of Mines and Energy (hereinafter MME), the Superintendence of Domiciliary Public Services (hereinafter SSPD), the Regulatory Commission of Energy and Gas (hereinafter CREG) in Colombia, and the Ministry of Energy and Mines and the Energy and Mines Investment Regulator (Osinergmin) in Peru, which ensure compliance with the laws, decrees, rules, memorandum and resolutions that govern the activity.
 In addition, different agencies in different countries are responsible for the control of compliance with the provisions related to tax, environmental, labor, antitrust, and corporate regulations, among others.